CliMA/ClimaOcean.jl/docs/src/Metadata/metadata_overview.md

 T_native = Field(metadatum)
 ```

-we can also interpolate the data on a user-defined grid by using the function `set!`,
+We can also interpolate the data on a user-defined grid by using the function `set!`,

 ```@example metadata
 grid = LatitudeLongitudeGrid(size = (360, 90, 1),